google/WebFundamentals/src/content/en/fundamentals/primers/shadowdom/index.markdown

 **Shadow DOM**

 The DOM a component author writes.
-Shadow DOM is local to the component and defines it's internal structure, scoped CSS, and encapsulates your implementation details.
-It also defines how your component renders user-provided markup (light DOM).
+Shadow DOM is local to the component and defines its internal structure, scoped CSS, and encapsulates your implementation details.
+It also defines how your component renders user-provided markup (i.e., the light DOM).

 {% highlight html %}
 #shadow-root